 Apply your first application of sunscreen before you leave your house or hotel room.
 It needs time to start working before you’re in the sunshine.

 Re-apply every few hours, although ideally take some time out of the sun before reapplying.

-Go with a high UV protection sunscreen such as a 50+ option.
+Go with a high UV protection sunscreen such as a 50+ option that is also water-resistant.
 If you are environmentally conscious, a reef-safe sunscreen is a great choice too!

 Sunglasses and Sun Hats